oneconcern/datamon/docs/proposals/diamond-design.md

   split uploads
 * This is useful information to trace back performance issues (e.g. one of the node took much more time than its siblings) or understand conflicts
-* I'd like to report about the status of the various splits and get some feed back about failure or completion
+* I'd like to report about the status of the various splits and get some feedback about failure or completion
 * This is useful to make sure I can safely proceed with committing the work done, without necessarily requiring an exit status from the clients

 Design:

 * Bundle metadata are unaffected
-* Listing & reporting proceeds by querying `vmedata` (just like labels)
+* Listing & reporting proceeds by querying `vmetadata` (just like labels)

 #### Lineage tracking